asuryoprabowo/asuryoprabowo.github.io/_pages/community.md

 <br />

 _June 3, 2026_ <br />
 My co-author, Tom Pepinsky, and I will participate in the Global Seminar Series to discuss our newly published BIES paper.
-This virtual event is organized by the ANU Indonesia Project and the Forum Kebijakan Pembangunan (FKP) Indonesia.
+This virtual event is organized by the ANU Indonesia Project and the Forum Kajian Pembangunan (FKP) Indonesia.

 <br />